nahidhashik/git-cheatsheet-for-github/README.md

 # Benefits of GitHub?
-Why!GitHub?
+Why!
+GitHub?
 There are several reasons for that.

 It enables slick and easy collaboration with version control.
 This allows you to work on code with anyone from anywhere.